Green spaces provide attractive places for people to relax, to play and to experience nature.

 This ability to perform multiple functions is why green space is a critical asset for Sheffield.
 Its sustainability will be determined not only by how spaces are managed individually, but importantly how they are managed collectively to improve the environmental quality of the city.

-Develop management priciples to ensure that all aspects of service delivery, management and maintenance are carried out in the most environmentally sustainable way.
+Develop management principles to ensure that all aspects of service delivery, management and maintenance are carried out in the most environmentally sustainable way

 To be sustainable, however, biodiversity requires more than just the protection of particular species within particular sites.
 All types of green space can make a contribution.
 Even in formally maintained public parks, there are opportunities to enhance wildlife value.